Matthew Alford

-Matthew Alford is a British writer and commentator known for his work on the relationship between Western governments, war, and the media.
+Matthew Alford is a British academic known for his work on the relationship between Western governments, war, and the media.

 Career

 Academia

 In 2008, Alford earned a doctorate from the University of Bath.
 He adapted his thesis to write Reel Power: Hollywood Cinema and American Supremacy, published in 2010 by Pluto Press.

 Journalism

 In 2008, Alford co-authored articles about the disappearance of screenwriter Gary Devore for The Guardian and Fortean Times, later producing a documentary The Writer with No Hands on the topic.

-In 2017, Alford co-authored National Security Cinema: The Shocking New Evidence of Government Control in Hollywood, based on FOIA requests to the CIA and Department of Defense.
+In 2017, Alford co-authored National Security Cinema: The Shocking New Evidence of Government Control in Hollywood, drawing on FOIA requests to the CIA and Department of Defense.
 The book formed the basis for Theaters of War, a documentary he co-produced in 2022.

 Political Activity

 In 2024, Alford criticised the US and UK for “sleepwalking into a third world war”.
 He was the Workers Party of Britain's parliamentary candidate in Bath the UK 2024 general election.
-Entering the race, he declared, “this election just became an opportunity to shout like a lion and not vote like a lemming”.
 He received 230 votes (0.48%), finishing seventh of nine candidates and losing his deposit.